The past 24 hours have seen reports on a variety of subjects, some trivial,

 May.
 I had a feeling it was a misbehaving website but that is what it kept

 telling me so I got nowhere.
-So did my friend with Orpington Eyecare Centre.
-I had sent him back there armed with a copy of the
+So did my friend in Orpington.
+I had sent him back to his optician armed with a copy of the

 1989 legislation but he was told the Act was suspended by the Covid regulations.